MMdrezaw1383/MPP/README.md

   <p>is a module for very simple, very easy GUI programming in Python.
 EasyGUI is different from other GUI generators in that EasyGUI is NOT event-driven.</p>

 - subprocess
+  <p>The subprocess module allows you to spawn new processes, connect to their input/output/error pipes, and obtain their return codes.</p>
 - jinja2
   <p>Jinja is a fast, expressive, extensible templating engine.
 Special placeholders in the template allow writing code similar to Python syntax.
 Then the template is passed data to render the final document.</p>
 - jdatetime